CyberHusky/School-Bell-Ubuntu-Raspberry-Python/README.md

 # SchoolBell

-School bell in Python (with GUI - Tkinter + .grid) that can play mp3 music at the time and have GUI with timer.
-Execution file for Linux_x64 version is avaliable (tested only on Ubuntu 16.04).
+School bell in Python (with GUI - Tkinter) that can play mp3 music at the time and have GUI with timer.
+Also in program added air alert signal detecting in Ukraine.
+Program was tested in Ubuntu and IOS.
 If you make Windows installer (or EXE) it would be helpful for me!

-Tested on Python version: 2.7.12
+Tested on Python version: 3.10.7
-On Pythond 3 sould work too.

 ## Features